 In SoCal, I love The Beachcomber for brunch – where you’re literally sitting on the sand and listening to the waves crash while you eat scrumptious organic eggs.
 It’s perfect on a weekend just like this one, with gorgeous, 80 degree warm weather.

 But if I’m the one in charge of actually making brunch, I think my favorite recipe might just be this smoked salmon frittata.
-In fact, it’s so good, you can eat leftovers for 4 days straight and never tire of it.
-Yep, if you watched my Instagram Stories last week, that was me.
+In fact, it’s so good, you can eat leftovers for 4 days straight and never tire of it (meal prep at it’s finest).

-I love healthy fats and Omega-3’s in my breakfast (which I mentioned on this recipe) – because it’s brain food and a great way to kick-start your morning.
-So I’ve loaded this frittata with healthy smoked salmon and a variety of greens including leeks, scallions, parsley and dill.
+So what’s in this frittata recipe?
+I’ve loaded this frittata recipe with healthy smoked salmon and a variety of greens including leeks, scallions, parsley and dill.
 Can’t have smoked salmon without dill, right?
 And maybe cream cheese – but in this case we’re using goat cheese.

 In addition to the goat cheese, I’ve whisked in some homemade yogurt with the eggs, to make this frittata recipe super creamy.
 But if you’re dairy-free, you could easily swap the dairy yogurt for coconut yogurt and omit the goat cheese.
-There’s so much flavor with the sautéed leek, shallot and scallions (and of course, the handfuls of herbs) that you definitely won’t feel this smoked salmon frittata is missing anything.
+There’s so much flavor with the sautéed leek, shallot and scallions (and of course, the handfuls of herbs) that you definitely won’t feel this smoked salmon frittata is missing anything without the dairy.